alexfrom0815/Online-3D-BPP-PCT/README.md

 **I am also looking for high-quality academic cooperation.** If you are interested or have any problems, please contact me at alexfrom0815@gmail.com.

 We propose to enhance the practical applicability of online 3D-BPP via learning on a hierarchical packing configuration tree which makes the DRL model easy to deal with practical constraints and well-performing even with continuous solution space.
+ Compared to our previous work, the advantages of this repo are:
+- [x] Container (bin) size and item sizes can be set arbitrarily.
+- [x] Continuous online 3D-BPP is allowed and the continuous environment is provided.
+- [x] Algorithms to approximate stability are provided ([see our other work](https://arxiv.org/abs/2108.13680v2)).
+- [x] Better performance and the ability to account for more complex constraints.
+- [x] More adequate heuristic baselines for domain development.
+- [x] More stable training.
+- [x] No need to manually register gym anymore.

+If you are interested, please star this repo!

 ![PCT](images/packingtree2D.png)